openstack/neutron/doc/source/admin/archives/introduction.rst

      $ openstack port create port1 --allowed-address \
      ip-address=<IP_CIDR>[,mac_address=<MAC_ADDRESS]

+.. note:
+  The IP address IP_CIDR should belong to a Neutron port.
+In ML2/OVN, the port with fixed IP IP_CIDR will be marked as "virtual" in the Northbound "Logical_Switch_Port.type" register field.
+This virtual port cannot be bound to a virtual machine:

 - Update a port by adding allowed address pairs:

   .. code-block:: console